Key Takeaways

 However, during our large-scale testing, a subgroup of participants had significant issues with this seemingly straightforward task.

-In fact, some quantity changes made to orders went unregistered by participants — which led to orders being placed with incorrect product quantities.
+In fact, some quantity changes made to orders went unregistered by participants — which led to orders being placed with incorrect product quantities (see guideline #2152).

 Moreover, mobile users are likely to be more frequently and severely challenged by unoptimized quantity selectors due to the smaller viewport and general increased risk of input errors.